SHPEUCF/apptutorial/_pages/assignments/Part1.md

 1. The greeting is simple, just a "hello" and the user's name with the current date.
 But, we haven't configured anything regarding the database, so we're just gonna [hard code](https://www.reddit.com/r/ProgrammerHumor/comments/9lllxu/hard_coding/) it for now, same with the date.
 You can write whatever text you want along with the date.
 We will make it work us by the end of this exercise.
 2. Notice that the greeting on the app does not have background itself, it is placed on top of the background of the whole screen.
 For this we would need to style the outermost `View`.
 Create a new styling in the `styles` object for this, to keep everything organized.
-* backgroundColor: '#0c0b0b'
+* backgroundColor: "0c0b0b"
 3. Also, this greeting has some whitespace around it, so add padding to the `View` that wraps it.
+		Two things happen when you do this:
+		* The background color only takes 1/4 of the page
-4. Style the greeting `Text` to actually see the text (hint: use `fontColor`), while increasing its font size.
+		* We can't see any of the text (hint: use `color` to change the font color)
+		Let's fix this by adding another style to the outermost `View`, `flex: 1`.

+		What flex does is amazing, but complicated at first sight.
+		{: .notice--info}

+4.
-5.
+5. It does

 ## Exercise 5